tbal999/flowtocsv/README.md

-# flowtocsv / flowcrunch
+# flowtocsv

-This is an MRASCO ETL library that can convert MRASCO flows into CSV files.
+This is an extremely lightweight MRASCO ETL library that can convert MRASCO flows into CSV files.
 Then you can load them into SQL to do automation / analysis.
 UNDER MIT LICENSE....
-2021
+2021 feel free to use it !

 <b>DOCUMENTATION:</b>
 https://pkg.go.dev/github.com/tbal999/flowtocsv